MakeMeSenpai/Ant_World/README.md

 Maybe space out the sections a little more
 ex: experiences, projects, skills, etc ~P

 I like that the top bar scrolls with the page but since there’s no background, you end up with text on text.
 You could make the background “appear” when you start to scroll if that’s something you want to fix.
 Also, personally I’m not sure what the difference between Engineering Projects and Hobby Projects is and it might give the impression that you’re done talking about projects when you finish the Engineering Projects section.
 Also I just realized the scroll indicator is clickable, super cool ~M

+1. Change the font.
+I can't read it without effort.
+That probably means others will be similarly turned off by it.
+2. Not a big deal, but each of the nodes down the left are clickable except for the top one.
+Why isn't the top one clickable?
+3. Overall the content is good, however on my screen, there is too much white-space with each project.
+Perhaps set on page margins that condense the page to the middle and have the white space on the left and right?
+Totally up to you if you do this or disregard.

+Like I said, overall, the content itself is good.

+P.S.
+Hey, more on the portfolio...
+Have you looked at it on a phone?
+The page doesn't show up well at all in terms of formatting.
+You should definitely fix that! ~D